isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 (It should be noted that this configuration may have a severe impact on server performance.)

-Normally, the database will be on the same machine as the DHCPv4 server.
+Normally, the database is on the same machine as the DHCPv4 server.
 In this case, set the value to the empty string:

 ::